w-mcilhagga/awkish/README.md

 In this case the awk field seperator `FS` is set to `Awk.CSV` which is a function that parses records according to RFC4180 (except that, since records/lines are parsed first, quoted fields can't include line breaks).
 Just using `FS=','` won't achieve this.

-The lambda function is declared with two parameters `f1` and `f3` which are filled in with the (string) values of the first and third fields in the record.
+The lambda function uses two attributes `f1` and `f3` which are filled in with the (string) values of the first and third fields in the record.
 These correspond to `$1` and `$3` in awk proper (but `$` isn't a legal identifier character in python, so `f` is used instead.)